Eray Cömert: Valencia

-On 25 January 2022, Cömert moved abroad for the first time in his career, after signing a four-and-a-half-year contract with La Liga side Valencia CF, for a rumoured fee of €800,000.
-Cömert settled in slowly but surely before participating, in eight league matches in the 2021–22 La Liga season and 23 league games scoring one league goal in the 2022–23 La Liga season.
+On 25 January 2022, Cömert moved abroad for the first time in his career, after signing a four-and-a-half-year contract with Spanish side Valencia, for a rumoured fee of €800,000.
+He featured eight times in La Liga during the 2021–22 season and made a further 23 league appearances, and scored one goal in the 2022–23 season.

 Loan to Nantes

 On 26 August 2023, Nantes announced that they and Valencia had reached an agreement on the loan of Cömert for the 2023–24 Ligue 1 season.
-The contract contains an option to make the move permanent.
+The contract included an option to make the move permanent if needs were met.

 Loan to Valladolid

-On 10 July 2024, Cömert moved to fellow Spanish top-tier side Real Valladolid on loan for one year.
+On 10 July 2024, Cömert moved to fellow Spanish top-tier side Real Valladolid on loan from Valencia for one year.

+Torino

+On 30 July 2026, Cömert signed for Serie A club Torino as a free agent on a two-year contract.

 International career

 Cömert was born in Rheinfelden, Switzerland and is of Turkish descent.

-Cömert played various international games for the Switzerland U15, U16 and U17 teams.
-He made his debut for the Switzerland U18 national team as centre-back on 22 September 2015 as they won 2–1 against the Denmark U19.
-On 30 August 2016 he played his first game for the Switzerland U19 and led the team as captain to a 1–0 victory against the Slovakia U19.
+He represented Switzerland at under‑15, under‑16 and under‑17 level before progressing to the under‑18 team, for whom he made his debut as a centre‑back in a 2–1 win over Denmark under-18s on 22 September 2015.
+He played his first match for the under‑19s on 30 August 2016, captaining the side in a 1–0 victory against Slovakia.

-He made his debut for Switzerland national team on 18 November 2019 in a Euro 2020 qualifier against Gibraltar.
-He substituted Manuel Akanji in the 65th minute.
-In 2021, he was called up to the national team for the 2020 UEFA European Championship, where the team reached the quarter-finals.
+Cömert represented Switzerland at youth level before receiving his first senior call‑up in 2019.
+He made his senior international debut on 18 November that year, coming on as a second‑half substitute for Manuel Akanji in a 6–1 win over Gibraltar during UEFA Euro 2020 qualifying.
+He was later included in Switzerland’s squad for UEFA Euro 2020, where the team reached the quarter‑finals, although he remained an unused substitute throughout the tournament.

+On 20 May 2026, Cömert was selected in the 26-man squad for the 2026 FIFA World Cup.